kazukd/NppTidy2-x64/README.md

 I tried to convert the plugin due to my needs and my curiosity, even if I don't know C++.
 I enjoyed this project though result was not perfect.
 I hope that my work will help you.

 ## Donation (Please support me)
 I am a student, almost finishing the first year,  but I have to earn a tuition fee or cost of living for next year because I don't have enough finance for studying.
-The tuition fee is $24,000 per year, and I need a bank statement which is $20,000 for evidence for the government.
+The tuition fee is $24,000 per year, and I need a bank statement which is $20,000 for next year evidence to the government.
 I always work weekends up to 20 hours (my visa status allows only 20 hours /week).
 Also, my laptop computer is old which I bought it in 2012, nine years ago, so sometimes freezing.
 I want to more focus on study and my projects.
 If you like my projects, please support me.

 [Donation](https://paypal.me/kazukd)